brakmic/Angular_InCode_Tutorial/README.md

 to make internal evaluations in my company a little bit more realistic.

 But, beware: I'm not an Angular.js developer.
 I prefer Backbone.js / Marionette.js.
 Nevertheless, there's no reason to reject any kind of knowledge.
-You may never know ;)
+You never know ;)

 I hope these examples will be of some value for you, dear visitor.